Richard Spencer was appointed a part time Commissioner with the Productivity Commission on 27 October 2016.

 Richard is currently the Chair of Coordinare, the Primary Health Network for South East NSW.
 He has previously served on the Boards of the NSW Government’s Commission of Audit, Social Ventures Australia, the Community Council for Australia, Women’s Community Shelters and GoodStart Early Learning.

-Richard is currently working on the inquiry into Compensation and Rehabilitation for Veterans.
+Richard recently worked on the inquiry into Compensation and Rehabilitation for Veterans.
 Previously he worked on the National Disability Insurance Scheme (NDIS) Costs study and the Human Services inquiry.